About River Rouge — In Depth

 Frequently Asked Questions

-Property records for River Rouge, Michigan are maintained by the Wayne County Assessor's Office and the Wayne County Clerk and Recorder.
+Property records for River Rouge, Michigan are maintained by the City of River Rouge Assessor and the Wayne County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Wayne County, including parcels in River Rouge.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Wayne County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Wayne County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Wayne County offices at the county courthouse.
 The Wayne County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for River Rouge, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Wayne County Clerk's office issues marriage licenses and maintains marriage records for Wayne County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.